d-d-j/ddj_store/README.md

 ### Common Problems

-1. ` error while loading shared libraries: libcudart.so.5.5:`
-There are some environmental variables needed for CUDA:
+1. ` error while loading shared libraries: libcudart.so.5.5:` or `nvcc fatal   : Path to libdevice library not specified` There are some environmental variables needed for CUDA:

 		export PATH=/usr/local/cuda-5.5/bin:$PATH